 "How much money do I have?" is one of the Finance Office's most frequently asked questions.
-Fortunately, IU offers several reporting tools to help monitor and review your accounts.
-They can be especially helpful when inspecting variances in revenue or funds transfers.
+Fortunately, there reporting tools to help monitor and review your accounts.

-- UITS monthly statements: available at the end of each month; provide month-end snapshots of different university accounts; contains archived reports
+- UITS monthly statements: available at the end of each month; provides month-end snapshots of different university accounts; contains archived reports

 Activity Based Costing (ABC)

 At UITS, ABC is an annual process that allocates costs (expenses) to our services and is used to better understand, analyze, and report on the cost of providing those services.